Benjamin-Ortiz/Benjamin-Ortiz/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my GaymeStop App.
-- 🌱 I’m learning Mobile App Deployment and Cloud Tech
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...

 - 📫 Let's chat: ortizbenjaminj@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...